-It’s a thumbs down on successfully rolling a broken airliner from 820 feet while heading downhill at 230 Kts. and then rolling it back over into a decent crash landing.
+So a thumbs down on successfully rolling a broken airliner from 820 feet while heading downhill at 230 Kts. and then rolling it back over into a decent crash landing.

 It’s all in good fun though and for the most part the film did a good job with attention to detail.
 As good a pilot as Denzel is, he needs some ground school on the proper application of aviator sunglasses.